kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

  4
 ```

-The function cannot modify the "address" that the label points to in the call site.
+A function cannot modify the "address" that the label points to in the call site.

 ```julia
 julia> arr = [1, 2, 3];